 Capital assets purchased or acquired with an original cost of \$1,000 or more are reported at historical cost or estimated historical cost.
-Contributed assets are reported at fair market value as of the date received.
+Contributed assets are reported at acquisition value as of the date received.
 Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for repairs and maintenance are expensed as incurred.
 Depreciation on all assets is provided on the straight-line basis over the following estimated useful lives:

-Buildings and improvements
+Buildings and improvements 40 years

-Equipment

-Hydrants

-40 years

-4 - 20 years
+Equipment 4 - 20 years

-50 years
+Hydrants 50 years